BSMediaGroup/StreamSuites-Dashboard/README.md

 ## Operational Boundary
 - **Static control surface** — cannot mutate runtimes or send actions; edits are limited to local JSON drafts and exports.
-- **Offline-first** — no live connections; everything is rendered from shipped or downloaded JSON artifacts.
+- **Runtime snapshot polling** — periodically fetches `shared/state/runtime_snapshot.json` (or bundled fallbacks) for status, heartbeat timestamps, errors, and pause reasons.
-- **No API calls** — the browser bundle deliberately avoids live fetches beyond static exports (e.g., no Rumble/YouTube/Twitch APIs).
+- **No platform APIs** — the browser bundle only fetches snapshot JSON; there are no live chat sockets, auth flows, or control-plane calls.
 - **Runtime exports are authoritative** — the dashboard visualizes whatever the runtime writes to snapshot files.
 - **Visual-only philosophy** — dashboards illuminate runtime exports; control and execution stay in runtimes.